 Please note: Because of these new campus guidelines, eating will not be permitted inside the classroom at any time.
 Drinking water will be allowed in the classroom if students have their own personal water bottle with a lid and straw, so as to prevent spilling and contamination.
-Students are required to wear their mask throughout the entire class period.
+Students are required to wear their mask throughout the entire class period and while inside all university buildings.